toothbrush/Spotiqueue/README.md

 posterity](https://github.com/toothbrush/spotiqueue-old); this version does pretty much exactly the same as the old one did, and more, although i'd like to think it's a bit more refined.

-Spotiqueue now also has the [GNU Guile](https://www.gnu.org/software/guile/) extension language built in: this means you can extend its behaviour with arbitrary Scheme!
+Spotiqueue now also has support for the [GNU Guile](https://www.gnu.org/software/guile/) extension language built in: this means you can extend its behaviour with arbitrary Scheme!
 More details below.
 Beware of rough edges.
 Scratches my itch, no other guarantees granted.

 ![Obligatory screenshot to give an idea what the app does.](img/screenshot.png)